laggylogic/ceyline_island_portfolio_game/README.md

 - **Computer** – The command center where code gets written, bugs get negotiated, and Valorant gets dangerously competitive.GitHub contains evidence.
 And confidence.
 Runs primarily on matcha, ambition, and occasional pocket sage behavior.
 - **Study Table** –  Where ambitions sit, deadlines loom, and dramatic life decisions are made at 2am.
+- - **Bed** –  Once a scrolling sanctuary, now a disciplined recovery checkpoint.
+- - **Bookshelf** –  A quiet archive of inherited coding wisdom and postponed self-transformation.
+- - **hobby Station** –  A curated display of refined taste and questionable financial timing.
 - **Diploma** – Proof she survived morning classes, deadlines, and group projects.
 Officially educated.
 Emotionally seasoned.
 - **Matcha Station** – The true power source of Ceyline Island.
 Whisks ambition into existence.
 Productivity increases by 37% per cup.
 Non-negotiable ritual.
 - **Coffee machine** – Could also be a printer.
 No one is certain.